RISHAV206205/SocialMediaApp/README.txt

 PROJECT OVERVIEW:
 This is a social media web application built for the Change++ coding challenge.
-The app allows users to login with Google, create posts, like/comment on posts, react with emojis, and browse news from multiple categories including general news, technology, sports, finance, and entertainment.
+The app allows users to login with usernamne & password, create posts, like/comment on posts, react with emojis, and browse news from multiple categories including general news, technology, sports, finance, and entertainment.